Adoption Initial Visits Guidance

 5. Forward to Team Manager

 Pass the initial visit report to the Adoption Team Manager via Mosaic.
-The Adoption Team Manager will consider the information gathered and make a decision whether the enquirers should proceed or if they are not suitable to proceed.
+The Adoption Team Manager will consider the information gathered and make a decision whether the enquirers should proceed.
 The ROI workflow is sent by the manager to the Advisor.
-A phone call is usually made to the potential adopters informing of this.
+A phone call is usually made by the Advisor to the potential adopters informing of this.
 A letter will then be sent to the applicant(s) by the advisor confirming the home visit outcome and outlining the next stages of the process.
 This can be attached to an email.
 Whilst awaiting the return of the ROI, the Stage One Agreement should be completed by the adoption advisor which should be signed off at the same time the manager accepts the ROI on Mosaic.

 6. Additional Information